 Another thing is, much of the authentic advice available online comes from younger riders.
 If you’re, say, over 30 (or like me, over 40), your objectives and constraints as a new longboarder may be very different.

-You may not be interesting in the “extreme” side of longboarding, rather, you see this as a great way to move around while having a blast and keeping fit.
+You may not be interested in the “extreme” side of longboarding, rather, you see this as a great way to move around while having a blast and keeping fit.

 Hopefully, you’ll come out of this with a better idea of what you want for a beginner longboard, whether you end up choosing one that I mention or something similar.